Disney Cancels $1 Billion Campus Project in Orlando Amid Controversy and Changing Business Conditions

 Souvenirs in a shop at Walt Disney World Resort in Orlando – the company wants to stand for openness

 The cancellation of the campus project comes amid a heated argument with Gov. DeSantis over a Florida law that has been criticized as anti-gay.
-The ultra-conservative politician and potential presidential candidate passed a law last year that bans teaching about sexual orientation and gender identity in the first three years of school.
+The ultra-conservative politician and potential presidential candidate passed a law last year that bans teaching regarding sexual orientation and gender identity in the first three years of school.

 Critics refer to the law, which has since been extended to all grades, as the “Don’t Say Gay” law.